-Subset 4.4 (Micro-) Credentialisation To design badges/credentials that contain all the available information to facilitate recognition (of intermediate achievements). (our own suggest Knowledge Skills Attitudes Explorer (Level A) (Content related expertise) is aware of the process of designing micro-credentials on the levels of micro and macro curriculum level and the links and meta-data between the credential and digital curriculum in a virtual learning environment (Application of knowledge) uses existing systems to issue digital credentials; designs micro- credentials on the levels of micro and macro curriculum level and the links and meta-data between the credential and digital curriculum in a virtual learning environment interest in the potential of micro- credentials to support the principles of learning outcome recognition and ECTS transfer among EHEA Expert (Level B) has advanced knowledge on the process of designing micro-credentials on the levels of micro and macro curriculum level and is able to explain the links and metadata between the credential and digital curriculum in a virtual learning environment uses and explains a credentialing systems to issue digital credentials; consults on the process of designing digital credentials and peer-reviews micro-credentials developed on the micro and macro curriculum level and reviews as well as updates the meta-data for credentials on learning outcomes, assessment method, EQF level etc. from IT systems such as the digital curriculum in a virtual learning environment curiosity towards digital and micro- credentials as a means to support the principles of learning outcome recognition and ECTS transfer among the EHEA Pioneer (Level C) has comprehensive knowledge of the process of designing micro- credentials on the levels of micro and macro curriculum level and the links and meta-data between the credential and digital curriculum in virtual learning environment continuously monitors digital activity and reflects on and synthesises digital learner data to identify learning patterns and adapts his/her teaching strategies; critically assesses and discusses the value and validity of different data sources as well as the appropriateness of common methods used for data analysis commitment towards empowering colleagues in designing digital and micro-credentials as a means to support the principles of learning outcome recognition and ECTS transfer among the EHEA
+To design ba Subset 4.4 (Micro-) Credentialisation To design badges/credentials that contain all the available information to facilitate recognition (of intermediate achievements). (our own suggestion) Knowledge (Content related expertise) Skills (Application of knowledge) Attitudes (Autonomy and Responsibility) Explorer (Level A) is aware of the process of designing micro-credentials on the levels of micro and macro curriculum level and the links and meta-data between the credential and digital curriculum in a virtual learning environment uses existing systems to issue digital credentials; designs microcredentials on the levels of micro and macro curriculum level and the links and meta-data between the credential and digital curriculum in a virtual learning environment interest in the potential of micro- credentials to support the principles of learning outcome recognition and ECTS transfer among EHEA Expert (Level B) has advanced knowledge on the process of designing microcredentials on the levels of micro and macro curriculum level and is able to explain the links and metadata between the credential and digital curriculum in a virtual learning environment uses and explains a credentialing systems to issue digital credentials; consults on the process of designing digital credentials and peer-reviews micro-credentials developed on the micro and macro curriculum level and reviews as well as updates the meta-data for credentials on learning outcomes, assessment method, EQF level etc. from IT systems such as the digital curriculum in a virtual learning environment curiosity towards digital and micro- credentials as a means to support the principles of learning outcome recognition and ECTS transfer among the EHEA

+Pioneer (Level C) has comprehensive knowledge of the process of designing micro- credentials on the levels of micro and macro curriculum level and the links and meta-data between the credential and digital curriculum in virtual learning environment creates and implements a digital/micro-credential strategy for the organisation; aligns the assessment strategy with digital credentialing; designs a curriculum in a way that individual elements/modules can be issued as micro-credentials and that outside credentials can be recognized towards this curriculum; trains colleagues in designing micro-credentials on the levels of micro and macro curriculum level and prepares the meta-data for the credential, supplying it from IT systems such as the digital curriculum in a virtual learning environment commitment towards empowering colleagues in designing digital and micro-credentials as a means to support the principles of learning outcome recognition and ECTS transfer among the EHEA ---------------------- -- --- ---